 20- Discover Indian Creek Nature Center

-Nestled on over 210 acres (85 ha) of prime Iowa nature, the Indian Creek Nature Center enables visitors to explore prairie, wetlands and forests in a sustainable and eco-friendly manner.
+Nestled on over 210 acres (85 ha) of prime Iowa nature, the Indian Creek Nature Center enables visitors to explore prairie, wetlands and forests sustainably and eco-friendly.

 The venue’s roots can be traced back to 1849, making it one of Iowa’s oldest outdoor venues.

 The centre is home to many summertime activities, including hiking, fishing, bird-watching, and cross-country skiing during the winter.